 Someone in an administrative function will gather references regarding the applicants before the interviews.
 Invited applicants are to be interviewed in a personal meeting or by streaming media.
 The interview should be based on the application and is intended to provide the committee on doctoral education with deeper understanding of the applicant and his or her ability to succeed in the programme.
 After the interviews, the committee on doctoral education ranks the applicants and presents a proposal for admission of applicants to the doctoral programme.
-Applicants are normally informed of this proposal at least two weeks before the decision on admission is made and should contain information on the possibility of lodging an objection to the admission proposal to the committee on doctoral education within a designated period of time.
-The committee on doctoral education's decision is made in accordance with the proposal if the applicant's objection does not lead to another conclusion.
+Applicants are normally informed of this proposal at least two weeks before the decision on admission is made and should contain information on the possibility of lodging an objection to the admission proposal to the committee on doctoral education's decision is made in accordance with the proposal if the applicant's objection does not lead to another conclusion.